poka-IT/gecko/README.md

 # Ğecko

 Ğecko is a transaction client owned by [Axiom-Team association] and written in Dart.
-It is fast and secure thanks to native code compilation, Rust cryptography bindings and Duniter's new GraphQL API (GVA).
+It is fast and secure thanks to native code compilation.
 It is not intended to manage member accounts, but rather simple wallets.

 The development is quite early, you can participate in the discussion [on the Duniter forum](https://forum.duniter.org/t/gecko-nouveau-client-de-paiements-1-sur-mobile-en-cours-de-developpement-dart-flutter/7857) (mostly FR)